tetherless-world/metamine/docs/exampleKG.md

 |[Home](./index.html)|[Ontology](./ontology.html)|[Applications](./applications.html)|

 <h2 id="overview">Overview</h2>
 > <p align="justify">This page consists of a step by step process of how to create a knowldge graph using our ontology for structural metamaterials.
-It also provides an example knowledge graph.
+It also provides an example knowledge graph, its source, and its view.
 The same process with some modifications could be used to create knowledge graphs for other types of metamaterials also. </p>

 |[Workflow](#workflow)|[Example Knowledge Graph](#exampleKG)|